Sally Roesch Wagner: Career and activism

 The beginning of Wagner's activism began after she saw footage of a North Vietnamese mother with her napalmed baby.
 From there, she joined Another Mother For Peace, an anti-war not-for-profit organization and became a strong member of the anti-war movement, becoming involved with university strikes in protest of the Vietnam War and Kent State shootings.
 She also advocated strongly for women's liberation and held a strong position in the movement.

 After that, she went back to teach at her alma mater, California State University, Sacramento.
-There, she helped found the school's Women Studies Program and taught from the 1970s to 1981 before resigning and being hired at Mankato State University in Minnesota and working there from 1981 to 1985.
+There, she helped found the school's Women Studies Program and taught from the 1970s to 1981 before resigning and being hired at Mankato State University in Minnesota and teaching there from 1981 to 1985.

-She was given a grant to study suffragist Matilda Joslyn Gage from the National Endowment for the Humanities Fellowship.
+Through her affiliation with Mankato State University, Wagner won a fellowship to study suffragist Matilda Joslyn Gage from the National Endowment for the Humanities Fellowship.
+The product of that fellowship was A Time of Protest: Suffragists Challenge the Republic, 1870-1887.
 From there, she became extremely interested in Gage and eventually purchased the home Gage lived in until 1898, located in Fayetteville, New York.
 In 2002, she turned it into the Matilda Joslyn Gage Center.

 Wagner began work as a Distinguished Visiting Professor at Syracuse University in 1997, teaching classes on women's suffrage and other activist history.
 In 2019, she published The Women's Suffrage Movement, an anthology of works about the history of women's suffrage.
 In this book, she discusses the political power that Indigenous women hold, the beginning of the suffrage movement, the downfalls of the Comstock Act of 1873, and much more.

 In 2020, the documentary Without a Whisper: Konnón:kwe premiered, featuring Wagner and Mohawk Clan Mother Louise Herne.
 The documentary discusses how Indigenous women influenced the early suffragists.